Lartu/mitsubachi/README.md

 nickname.
 When a user disconnects from the server, their nickname becomes available to be used by other user.
 Nicknames have a minimum length of **1 character** and a maximum length of **32 characters**.
 Nicknames that start with the character `!` identify **lists**.
 As such, user nicknames cannot contain this character in the first position.
+Nicks can contain any character except spaces.

 **Lists** are lists of users.
 They have a nickname just like any other user, but messages sent to a list are sent to every member of the list.
 In order to be able to send a message to a list, a